YaroslavKotovDev/yaroslavkotovdev/README.md

 ### Glad to see you here!
-I am a skilled full-stack developer with extensive experience in designing, developing, and deploying complex web applications from scratch.
+I am a skilled frontend developer with extensive experience in designing, developing, and deploying complex web applications from scratch.
 My expertise spans across various technologies, allowing me to create robust, scalable, and user-friendly solutions.

 <br/>